 Apple has already been sued because drivers using their iPhones to check for text messages or FaceTime caused horrific crashes resulting in tragedies that could have been prevented.
 The lawsuits alleged that:

 - Apple could have designed, manufactured, and sold the I-phones with the patented safer alternative design technology.

-- This failure was a significant contributing factor in the crashes.
+- This failure was a significant contributing factor to the crashes.

 Phone Makers Could Cut off Drivers

 While the lawsuits target Apple, safety advocates say all cell phone makers can and should be doing more to prevent distracted driving.
 A professor specializing in the moral and legal principles of liability told The New York Times that Apple has failed in its social responsibility by not putting the technology in place.

 Do cell phone makers or wireless companies have a responsibility to prevent devices from being used by drivers in illegal and dangerous ways?
 The cases presented had to prove that the iPhone was the cause of the accident.
 In most negligence claims for car accidents caused by distracted drivers, the causation factors are more straightforward:

 - A breach of that duty takes place when failing to pay attention to the road by checking the phone.

 When the phone is used, an accident is foreseeable.
 But it's difficult to prove that an inanimate object caused the fatal accident.
 In addition, weaknesses in gathering and examining crash data make it unclear how many of the tragic crashes were caused by distracted driving.
 Cell phone makers countered that the lockout devices weren't yet reliable and could wrongly close down the phone of someone riding on a train or bus.

 However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced technologies prove.

 Miami Texting While Driving Accident Lawyer